SilasReinagel/silasreinagel.github.io/static/delivering/04_intro.md

 # Introduction

-There is a huge Project Management industry, dedicated to training people and transforming company processes.
+There is a vast Project Management industry dedicated to training people and transforming company processes.

 It's a very credentialed industry.